Olympus E-PL9 vs Panasonic G7

 - More heavily discounted: Has been around for much longer (launched in May 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the E-PL9 comes out slightly ahead of the G7 (6 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (5 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-PL9 and the Panasonic G7 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.